alcrene/valconfig/README.md

 - Define your own custom types with either *Pydantic* or *Scityping*. [^new-types]
 - *Pydantic* provides [validators](https://docs.pydantic.dev/usage/validators/) which can be used to add per-field validation and pre-processing.
-These are defined with plain Python, not some minilanguage or a sanitized `eval`.
+These are defined with plain Python, not a restricted minilanguage or a sanitized `eval`.
 - Use standard [properties](https://docs.python.org/3/library/functions.html?highlight=property#property) to define computed (inferred) values.
-- Use any file format
+- Use any file format.
     + The default uses stdlib’s `configparser`, but you can override the method used to read files.
 - Relative paths in config files are correctly resolved.
-- Automatically finds the local configuration file
+- Automatic discovery of the local configuration file.
     + Just set the class variable `__local_config_filename__`, and `ValConfig` will recurse up the directory tree until it finds a matching file.
     + This is especially convenient to accommodate multiple users who organize